 WALTHAM, Mass., Nov.
-13, 2018 (GLOBE NEWSWIRE) -- EyeGate Pharmaceuticals, Inc. (EYEG) today announced top-line data from its study evaluating the potential of EyeGate’s Ocular Bandage Gel (OBG) to help clinicians better manage corneal epithelial defects in patients following photorefractive keratectomy (PRK) surgery, compared to current standard of care.
+13, 2018 (GLOBE NEWSWIRE) -- EyeGate Pharmaceuticals, Inc. (EYEG) today announced top-line data from its study evaluating the potential of EyeGate’s Ocular Bandage Gel (OBG) to help clinicians better manage patients with punctate epitheliopathies (PE) due to pathologies such as dry eye.

-Stephen From, CEO of EyeGate, said, “We are very pleased with the data from this second PRK study, which demonstrated the ability to replicate the data from our first study.
-This data showed a similar magnitude and rate of response reinforcing our belief that OBG has the potential to manage the healing of epithelial corneal wounds.
+Stephen From, CEO of EyeGate, said, “We are extremely pleased with the remarkable data achieved in symptomology from our first study in PE patients.
+OBG showed improvement over a commercially available rewetting eye drop on each of the subcategories of the symptomology questionnaire.
+We are not aware of any product that has demonstrated this magnitude and speed of improvement in this patient population.
 Consequently, we believe that all of our data is sufficient and robust enough to create a path toward regulatory filings for approval and commercialization.”

 EyeGate is a clinical-stage specialty pharmaceutical company focused on developing and commercializing products using its two proprietary platform technologies for treating diseases and disorders of the eye.